rsz_199362bc73d551930019b45770c60b76

 Route aggregation can be implemented using various routing protocols, such as Border Gateway Protocol (BGP) and Open Shortest Path First (OSPF).
 These protocols allow network administrators to configure route summarization at specific points within the network, optimizing routing efficiency.

-Balancing summarizing routes too aggressively and maintaining the necessary network granularity level is essential when implementing route aggregation.
+When implementing route aggregation, balancing summarizing routes too aggressively and maintaining the necessary network granularity level is essential.
 Over-aggregation can lead to suboptimal routing decisions and potential connectivity issues.
 Network administrators must carefully design and configure route aggregation to ensure optimal performance.

 Route Aggregation: A networking technique

-Route aggregation is also known as route summarization or supernetting.
-Route aggregation groups multiple IP addresses into a single IP address prefix.
-This is done by selecting a typical bit pattern between the IP addresses and replacing that bit pattern with a single value.
-This allows for a reduction in the number of routes, which reduces the total memory and bandwidth requirements for the router.
+Route aggregation, also known as route summarization or supernetting, groups multiple IP addresses into a single IP address prefix by selecting a typical bit pattern between the IP addresses and replacing that bit pattern with a single value.
+This reduces the number of routes, reducing the router’s total memory and bandwidth requirements.

 Route aggregation can be used in both interior and exterior routing protocols.
 In internal protocols, the router can use route aggregation to reduce the number of routes in the routing table, thus reducing the total memory and bandwidth requirements.